nkroemer/reliability/README.md

 ## Basic setup

-1. After installing, you can call the toolbox by entering *fMRelI* in the command line.
+1. After installing, you can call the toolbox by entering *fmreli* in the command line.

 1. In order to use the toolbox you need to have run the first-level statistics in SPM12 on all the contrasts you are interested in.
 The required folder structure is as follows: